yaomengmiao/yaomeng/README.md

 - 👋 Hi, I’m @yaomeng
 - 👀 I’m interested in cs
-- 🌱 I’m currently learning csapp
+- 🌱 I’m currently learning cs61c/cs106b
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...